xdroidteam/translation/README.md

 ## Installation

-Require this package in your composer.json and run composer update (or run `composer require xdroidteam/translation` directly):
+Require this package in your composer.json and run composer update:

+    "xdroidteam/translation": "dev-master"

+or run `composer require xdroidteam/translation` directly

     "composer require xdroidteam/translation"

-or

-    "xdroidteam/translation": "dev-master"

 After updating composer, add the ServiceProvider to the providers array in config/app.php